-Babies respond to milk flow and if the flow is slow, the baby tends to fall asleep at the breast, especially in the first few weeks of life.
+Babies respond to milk flow (see video 4 below) and if the flow is slow, the baby tends to fall asleep at the breast, especially in the first few weeks of life.
 The baby falling asleep at the breast and then obviously still hungry after coming off the breast is taken as a sign that breastfeeding tires out the baby.
 And this situation occurs simply because most mothers are not taught the basics of breastfeeding, (including how to get a good latch, and how to know a baby is getting milk from the breast or not getting enough from the breast or something in between).
-Watch this video showing a premature baby responding to flow from the breast.
-It is worth reading the text that accompanies the video.
-Furthermore, the breast has to compete with the flow the baby was getting from the bottle and the fact that the mother’s milk supply is dwindling because they were pumping instead of being skin to skin with their babies and breastfeeding.
+Watch video 4 showing a premature baby responding to flow from the breast.
+Furthermore, the breast has to compete with the flow the baby was receiving from the bottle and the fact that the mother’s milk supply is dwindling because they were pumping instead of being skin to skin with their babies and breastfeeding.

 Mothers of babies born at risk for low blood sugar are often forced to give or allow the baby to be given formula (by bottle of course).
 But it is known that breast milk, especially the very early milk called colostrum, is better for preventing and treating low blood sugar than formula.
 Most often, if the mother gets good help with breastfeeding, the baby is protected by breastfeeding (at the breast, because skin to skin contact also helps prevent low blood sugar).